hinto-janai/festival/daemon/mdbook/src/common-objects/common-objects.md

 # Common Objects
-These objects often appear in many JSON-RPC call outputs.
+These objects often appear in the output of many `JSON-RPC` calls.

 The definitions of these objects will be here, instead of everywhere they appear in the documentation.